inivekin/abosa/abosa.typ

 the morning swept day upon yawn before I could adjust tae light.
 Wi yearned, diurnal vestiges
+the sun tae retina is seared,
-my retinas hae sun's burn seared, in tattoo that colours ridges an stains tightened eyelids afeared.
+in tattoo that colours ridges
+staining tightened eyelids afeared.
 Had spurned deferrals so wary
 be worry o schizoid station
 an this intermediary